attsdk/m2x-ios/README.md

 ## Demo App

-This repository came with a simple app that implements some of the API methods in the folder `M2X_iOS`.
+This repository comes with a simple app that implements some of the API methods.
+It can be found in the following folder: `M2X_iOS`.

 ## License

 The iOS M2X API Client is available under the MIT license.
-See the LICENSE file for more info.
+See the LICENSE file for more information.